blessymoses/python-pixie-hollow/REST/readme.md

 - Resource server must register itself with the Authorization Server
 - Auth server provides the Client ID and Client Secret.
 - Client ID and Client Secret must be passed to the Auth Server while seeking authorization, so that Auth server will know which application is seeking authorization.
+### JWT
+- JSON Web Token
+- Contains the data the server needs in order to authenticate the user
+- Has three sections:
+  - Header: type of token(JWT) and signing algorithm
+  - Payload: data about the user
+  - Signature
+- The three sections are Base64 encoded and concatenated with `.`
+### JWT & REST API
+- JWT should be sent with the <i>Authorization: bearer</i> header
+- JWT can also be sent in body or request parameter - Not recommended
 ## Open API Specification
 - The Open API Specification uses structured data for its API definition files.
 - `YAML`: